Dhamp1r/Kirby-and-the-Forgotten-Land/README.md

 Use "KyrbyFilterTool.py unpack input_file output_folder" on the command line to unpack the file

-Use "KyrbyFilterTool.py pack output_folder input_file" on the command line to unpack the file
+Use "KyrbyFilterTool.py pack output_folder input_file" on the command line to pack the file